anandb7248/Habit_Builder/README.md

 Have you wanted to develop a new skill or habit?
 Well we've got you covered!
 With HabitBuilder you are one step away from achieving your dreams! :star: Easily track daily habits and goals in one glorious app!
 Set habits to repeat or add a new goal with sub-habits.
 Anything is possible when you use HabitBuilder :fire: :fire:

 ## Build
 This is a react-native app built using the expo framework.
+You can check out the docs for building with expo <a href="https://docs.expo.io/distribution/building-standalone-apps/">here</a>.

 #### How to start
 > npm install
 > expo start